gooddata/gooddata-python-sdk/gooddata-sdk/README.md

 # GoodData Python SDK

-The `gooddata-sdk` package aims to provide clean and convenient Python APIs to interact with GoodData.CN.
+The `gooddata-sdk` package provides a clean and convenient Python API to interact with [GoodData.CN](https://www.gooddata.com/developers/cloud-native/).

 At the moment the SDK provides services to inspect and interact with the Semantic Model and consume analytics:
 * Catalog Service